-- 2) The Secretariat may grant the respondent an extension of the time for submitting the Answer, provided the application for such an extension contains the respondent's observations or proposals concerning the number of arbitrators and their choice and, where required by Articles 12 and 13, the nomination of an arbitrator.
-If the respondent fails to do so, the Court shall proceed in accordance with the Rules. - 3) The Answer shall be submitted to the Secretariat in the number of copies specified by Article 3(1). - 4) The Secretariat shall communicate the Answer and the documents annexed thereto to all other parties. - 5) Any counterclaims made by the respondent shall be submitted with the Answer and shall provide: - a) a description of the nature and circumstances of the dispute giving rise to the counterclaims and of the basis upon which the counterclaims are made: - b) a statement of the relief sought together with the amounts of any quantified counterclaims and, to the extent possible, an estimate of the monetary value of any other counterclaims; - c) any relevant agreements and, in particular, the arbitration agreement(s); and - d) where counterclaims are made under more than one arbitration agreement, an indication of the arbitration agreement under which each counterclaim is made.
+- 2. The Secretariat may grant the respondent an extension of the time for submitting the Answer, provided the application for such an extension contains the respondent's observations or proposals concerning the number of arbitrators and their choice and, where required by Articles 12 and 13, the nomination of an arbitrator.
+If the respondent fails to do so, the Court shall proceed in accordance with the Rules. - 3.
+The Answer shall be submitted in a sufficient number of copies for each other party, each arbitrator and the Secretariat where the respondent requests transmission thereof by delivery against receipt, registered post or courier. - 4.
+The Secretariat shall communicate the Answer and the documents annexed thereto to all other parties. - 5.
+Any counterclaims made by the respondent shall be submitted with the Answer and shall provide: - (a) a description of the nature and circumstances of the dispute giving rise to the counterclaims and of the basis upon which the counterclaims are made: - (b) a statement of the relief sought together with the amounts of any quantified counterclaims and, to the extent possible, an estimate of the monetary value of any other counterclaims; - (c) any relevant agreements and, in particular, the arbitration agreement(s); and - (d) where counterclaims are made under more than one arbitration agreement, an indication of the arbitration agreement under which each counterclaim is made.